In this section

-The application will be initially checked to see if there is sufficient information to fully process your application.
-If not, you will be required to provide further information before the application is accepted for processing.
+The application will be initially checked (Vetted) to see if there is sufficient information to fully process your application.
+If not, you will be required to provide further information before the application can be accepted.

-The approval process (detailed checking of plans and supporting documents, checking by other units and authorities)
+The approval process (detailed checking of plans and supporting documents, checking by other council units and authorities)

-The Council is required to issue the Building Consent within a statutory 20 working day timeframe, once the consent has been accepted for processing.
-If it is a Multi Proof Approval then the issue of the Building Consent is required to be within 10 working days.
+The Council is required to "Grant" a Building Consent within a statutory 20 working day timeframe, once the consent has been accepted for processing.
+In the case of a Multi Proof Approval application the Granting of this consent is required to be within 10 working days.

 The plans will be assessed to ensure they comply with the New Zealand Building Code.

-Within this period other areas of Council other than the Building Unit may assess the project for compliance with various legislative requirements such as the Timaru District Plan, Resource Management Act, Fire Service Act, Historic Places Act, Council Bylaws etc. These Units are Planning; Water, Drainage and Trade Waste; Roading; Environmental Health and Dangerous Goods.
-This depends on the scope of the project.
-If you propose to undertake an internal alteration it would not be assessed by other Units unless it was an Historic or Heritage Building.
-However, all new buildings/dwellings or building/dwelling extensions will require assessment by other units.
+Within this period Units within Council other than the Building Unit may assess the project for compliance with various legislative requirements such as the Timaru District Plan, Resource Management Act, Fire and Emergency NZ Act, Heritage NZ Act, Council Bylaws etc. The council units that will check your application are known as Planning, Drainage & Water, Trade Waste, Roading and Environmental Health.
+The involvement of these units depends on the scope of the project.
+If you propose to undertake an internal alteration it would not be assessed by other Units unless it was a Heritage Building or place.
+However, all new buildings/dwellings or additions will require assessment by other units.

-Under Section 46 of the Building Act the BCA is required to send certain applications to the New Zealand Fire Service Design Review Unit (DRU) for review under the Fire Service Act.
-Where this occurs the DRU have 10 working days in which to provide their feedback / memorandum to the BCA.
+Under Section 46 of the Building Act 2004 the BCA is required to send certain applications to Fire & Emergency New Zealand (FENZ) to review and provide advice relating to "means of escape from fire" and "the needs of persons who are authorised to to enter the building to undertake fire-fighting".
+Where this occurs the FENZ have 10 working days in which to provide their advice / memorandum to the BCA.

 Types of applications that are required to be send are detailed at https://gazette.govt.nz/notice/id/2012-go2694

-Should Council require further information the application will be suspended until that information is provided.
+On completion of the technical checking of your application, there may be uncertainty around compliance with the building code.
+Should this be the case a "Request for Further Information" (RFI's) will be sent to the applicant and the application will be suspended until that information is provided in full.
 A "stop the clock" system is used during the suspension to keep track of the 20 working day time period.
 This allows the 20 day clock to stop when the information is requested and to start again when the complete information is received.